stringzzz/CORA_Crackme_Generator/README.md

 # CORA_Crackme_Generator

-I finished this project for now.
-Levels 0-9 are complete and tested (On Ubuntu and Kali).
-I may make further levels eventually, but I'm not sure yet.
+I will keep adding new levels until I run out of ideas for them.
-One thing I will do is analyze the disassemblies of them, and along with the solution code I already have written, I will upload a directory 'solutions' with all of that.
+One thing I will also do is analyze the disassemblies of them, and along with the solution code I already have written, I will upload a directory 'solutions' with all of that.

 !!!!
 NOTE !!!!!!